yu2056/OrientDbJS-Todo/README.md

 3. Install database
 Install OrientDb Docker image.
 4. Start database
-Turn it on in Docker.
+Turn it on in Docker and create database named "mahasiswa" with class "TODO" with fields "isDone" type: boolean and "text" type: string.
 5. Start server
 `npm run dev`